 Section 4.
 All service connections into the Association shall meet the Association construction criteria (NM plumbing code).
 All service connections requiring distribution line extension shall be paid for by the applicant unless public funding has been approved including such connection within the stated scope of such project.

-A: Current New Mexico plumbing code.
+A: New Mexico plumbing code.
+Ch 8 State Statute 14.8.2.1-14.8.2.30

-Section 5 The Association acting through its Board of Directors may exercise the right of eminent domain to take and acquire the necessary property or rights of way for the construction, maintenance, and operation of water and wastewater lines and related facilities.
-The association shall exercise this right in the manner provider by the Eminent Domain Code Move to Article VI Section 7 (A)Eminent Domain Constitution NMSA 1078 42A-1-1 to 42A-1-33

 Section 5.
 Each household, business, or organization is defined as one member or membership.
 Each member shall be entitled to one vote only.
 There shall only be one vote per household or per business connected to the system regardless of the number of meter connections owned or listed under a particular individual, business, or organization.
 Meter connections listed under a government entity or organization e.g. Eddy County Fire Departments, Carlsbad Irrigation district, etc. shall be represented by the highest ranking official, or their designee, of that government entity and shall be allowed one vote.
 Voting by proxy will not be permitted.
 Voting by mail will be permitted as provided in Section 6.